vanhohen/WebNinja/README.md

 # WebNinja
- vulnerable web applications and codes explained
+ My understanding about vulnerable codes and explainations

- i collected codes and vulnerable machines from internet and blogs.
+ My own codes and collection of vulnerable machines/codes from internet and blogs.

  ## References